stanley-lapinski/COVID-19-Tracker/README.md

 **What did I learn?**

-Expecially valuable was an experiance of working with an actual outside source connected to the real world problem.
-This application deals with sensitive matter of world wide pandemic what makes this much more serious project than the other ones I've made so far.
+Especially valuable was an experience of working with an actual outside source connected to the real-world problem.
+This application deals with sensitive matter of worldwide pandemic what makes this much more serious project than the other ones I've made so far.

 **Screen shots:**